chitrakshi-gosain/Flockr/assumptions.md

 # Assumptions

 ## auth.py
+- 1. First user to register becomes the Flockr owner
-- 1. As of iteration 1, token provided by *auth_login* and *auth_register* are not unqiue to the login session.
+- 2. As of iteration 1, token provided by *auth_login* and *auth_register* are not unqiue to the login session.
-- 2. Password can be maximum 32 charcacters long
+- 3. Password can be maximum 32 charcacters long
-- 3. Password will only consist of printable ASCII characters
+- 4. Password will only consist of printable ASCII characters

 ### auth_login
 - 1. Multiple login sessions are allowed, however, presently they do not have unique tokens.